spatulatom/react-next.js-webb-app/README.md

 ## Next general info
 Next.js is an open-source web development framework built on top of Node.js enabling React-based web applications functionalities such as server-side rendering and generating static websites as oppose to 'traditional' React apps that can only render their content in the client-side browser.

-This little project is a demo tourist website.
-It explores many Next.js features like how to make pages and routes, how to link between them, how to use styles, how to create a Layout component used across all app like Navbar or Footer, how to use static assests like images, how to insert different metadata to each page, how to fetch data on the server side (from JSONPlaceholder APIs) with Next.js build in functions: getStaticProps() and getStaticPaths() and finally how to deploy the app on the Vercel Platform.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>